yuchen-lei/llm4tg/README.md

 BASD-8 serves as our primary dataset for experiments.
 It captures *transactional subgraph structures* of Bitcoin addresses and was introduced in our [**IEEE Big Data'22** paper](https://ieeexplore.ieee.org/abstract/document/10020980).

 ### 2. Bitcoin Address Behavior Dataset ([BABD-13](https://www.kaggle.com/datasets/lemonx/babd13))
 BABD-13 is used to explore the differences between *raw graph structures* and *graph-derived features*.
-The subset of this dataset used in this work contains the same addresses as BASD-8 but focuses on *behavioral patterns* derived from Bitcoin transactions.
+The subset of this dataset used in this work (i.e., `babd13-slim.csv`) contains the same addresses as BASD-8 but focuses on *behavioral patterns* derived from Bitcoin transactions.
 It was introduced in our [**IEEE TIFS'24** paper](https://ieeexplore.ieee.org/abstract/document/10375557).

 ## Layered Assessment Framework